lt47/getting-started-with-fpgas/README.md

 ## About

-This repository contains supporting code for the book Getting Started with FPGAs by Russell Merrick.
-All Verilog and VHDL code used in the book can be found in this repository.
+This repository contains supporting code for the book Getting Started with FPGAs by Russell Merrick with a target board of the DE-10 lite.
+All Verilog and VHDL code used in the book has been modified for the DE-10 Lite board.

 Within this repository, the code is broken down by Chapters.
 These chapters match the organization in the book.
 See below for details of each chapter.

-If you find any typos, errors, or suggested improvements, please open an issue within this GitHub repository.
+The original repository can be found [here](https://github.com/nandland/getting-started-with-fpgas)

 ## More References